 Visitors to the Academy are always impressed by the pride students have in themselves and the professionalism of staff.
-I firmly believe that over the last two years, we have laid the foundations to be judged as a good Academy during this year.
-However, I wish students and staff to have a belief that we can exceed even these expectations.
-Our developing Academy motto is ‘Expect excellence in yourselves and others’.
-With dedicated staff who can provide the necessary support and care, I believe all students can develop the skills to be become successful.
+I firmly believe that we have laid the foundations to be judged as a good Academy during this year.
+Our aim at the Academy is to encourage students to ‘Expect Excellence’ in everything that they do and we foster a culture of growth mindset that gives students the confidence and ambition for the future.
+With dedicated staff who can provide the necessary support and care, I believe all students can develop the skills to become successful.

-Over the coming months, the Academy would like to engage with parents and students to acquire your views on what we need to do together, so the Academy can move from strength to strength.
+The Academy engages with parents/carers and students to acquire views on what we need to do together, so the Academy can go from strength to strength.
 We already have some notable success and below are the key improvements the Academy has made around achievement, teaching, behaviour and attendance.
-In order to build further on these successes, we are developing a culture of ‘growth mind-set’.
-Too often, young people and adults have a fixed mind-set that talent is limited and only a few have the skills to succeed.
-This is a myth we want to remove and it is our job together, to provide the confidence and belief that all students can succeed, however difficult it might be at times.
+Too often, young people and adults have a fixed mindset that talent is limited and only a few have the skills to succeed.
+This is a myth we want to remove and it is our job together, to provide the confidence and belief that all students can overcome obstacles and succeed, however difficult it might be at times.

-I am looking forward to working with parents on the future journey of The Discovery Academy.
+I am looking forward to working with parents/carers on the future journey of The Discovery Academy.
 We have incredible students who deserve the very best.
-Working together and with an uncompromising growth mind-set, we will build an academy that the community is proud of.
+Working together and with an uncompromising growth mindset, we will build an academy that the community is proud of.